matheusaudibert/matheusaudibert/README.md

 # 👋 Hey, what's up?
 I`m Matheus Audibert 👨‍💻

-I'm a software developer and content creator, passionate about programming and technology, with a special focus on React/JavaScript.
+I'm a software developer and content creator, passionate about programming and technology.
 I love building projects, and I'm always looking for new ways to solve real-world problems with code.
 Here, you'll find some of my latest projects where I explore various technologies and languages, always with the goal of learning and sharing knowledge.

 I publish my content on my YouTube channel "[audibert](https://www.youtube.com/@audibert)"!